Slideshow – click to view larger image; use arrows or dots to navigate

 Mesa Conservation District – Grant used to build a hoop house, install irrigation, and further compost education.

 We need your help to build the Discovery Garden!
-Please contact our volunteer coordinator, Nicole Fitzgerald, at 970-683-2432 or visit our volunteer page to learn how you can join us at the next Discovery Garden workday!
+Please visit our volunteer page to learn how you can join us at the next Discovery Garden workday!

 - What is Permaculture?